maierav/sensation/intro.md

     2. We can gain insight into some assumptions about this reality being _more likely_ than others.
 In other words, we can make progress in finding assunmption about the world that are very unlikely to be correct, or true.

 **Science leverages reason (logic) and observations (empirical/experimental data)**: The scientific method, at its core, consists of a constant interplay, or iteration, between reasoning (theorizing) about the world, and testing consequences (predictions) that arise from these theoretical assumptions.
 New observations (data) can require theories to be adjusted to the answer that nature provides to our interrogations.
 And, on the flip side, theories ought to provide new suggestions for empirical tests to probe the theories for their predictive and explanatory power. _This process does not have a defined end point_.
 Science does not claim that it can ever find truth.
 All it claims is that we can progress on detecting wrong assumptions of ours, and use that realization to hone and improve on our theoretical assumptions.
 As the Scientist-Poet said:
-    The idea behind science is that **we err.
+    To say it with P. Hein: The idea of science is that **we err.
 But less and less and less.**
 :::

 % Bare bones model of the scientific method